 GM expert says 19 deaths eligible for compensation

-Feinberg received 125 death claims due to the faulty switches in older-model small cars such as the Chevrolet Cobalt.
-The rest remain under review or require further documentation, he said in a report issued Monday.
+Attorney Kenneth Feinberg has received 125 death claims due to the faulty switches in older-model small cars such as the Chevrolet Cobalt.
+He says in a report issued Monday that the rest remain under review or require further documentation.

 Feinberg also has received 320 claims for compensation due to injuries.
 Of those, 12 have been deemed eligible for payments so far.